Topics A to D

 Students have the right to appeal disciplinary action.
 In general, an appeal of disciplinary action will be heard by the next level conduct officer in the conduct process.

-- A decision by a Residence Director is heard by the Assistant Director or Director of Residential Life.
+- A decision by a Residence Director or Area Coordinator is heard by the Director of Housing or the Director of Residential Life.

-- A decision by the Assistant Director of Residential Life is heard by the Director of Residential Life.
+- A decision by the Director of Housing is heard by the Director of Residential Life.